sandialabs/tracktable/Documentation/installation/install_source.rst

 * On Unix-like systems, type ``make``.
 * For Visual Studio, run ``nmake``, run ``msbuild`` on a project file, or open up the project files in your IDE (as appropriate).
+  ``msbuild ALL_BUILD.vcxproj /t:Rebuild /p:Configuration=Release``

 Once the build process has finished go to your build directory and run ``ctest`` (part of CMake) to run all the tests.
 They should all succeed.

 .. note:: Some of the later Python tests such as P_Mapmaker may take a minute or two.

-.. tip::  Optionally, Windows users can run the test project but this is just a fancy wrapper for ctest in this case.
+.. tip::  Windows users who chose Visual Studio project files during configuration can run the "test" project to run all the tests.
+This is a thin wrapper that calls CTest.

 If you have multiple cores or processors and your build system supports it, by all means build in parallel.
 GNU Make will do this